-Please find enclosed the July 2015 revised version of the Architectural Guidelines and Architectural Review Process ("Guidelines").
-This updates the 2001 version of the Guidelines, as supplemented over time, the last of which was 2006, that has been deposited in the Montgomery County Homeowners Association Depository and has been in place and applicable to new construction and modifications to homes in the community.
+Please find enclosed the Architectural Guidelines and Architectural Review Process ("Guidelines").
+This updates previous versions of the Guidelines that have been deposited in the Montgomery County Homeowners Association Depository and have been in place and applicable to new construction and modifications to homes in the community.

 The Guidelines were originally adopted to implement architectural control requirements outlined in the recorded Declaration of Covenants, Conditions and Restrictions and Declaration of Protective Land Use Standards (together "Governing Documents") governing the community.
 Such Guidelines are reviewed periodically by the Modifications Committee ("Committee"), Management, and the Board of Directors.
 They can be supplemented and amended from time to time to reflect current architectural and community trends.
-The Committee relies on these Guidelines, as well as the Governing Documents in reviewing both modification and new home applications and the Guidelines are intended to assist you with such applications.
+The Committee relies, on these Guidelines, as well as the Governing Documents in reviewing both modification and new home applications and the Guidelines are intended to assist you with such applications.